RutujaPhuge/Financial-Analysis-power-bi/README.md

-# Financial-Analysis-power-bi

-Financial Analysis Dashboard- Power BI Project
+# AI - Powered Sales Target & Performance

-This project showcases a comprehensive Financial Analysis Dashboard built using Power BI.The report provides actionable insights into sales trends, customer segments, product performance.
+An interactive Power BI dashboard built using AI features like Q&A to analyze the data.
+The report provides actionable insights into sales trends, customer segments, product performance.
 Key features include:

 # Goal:-
         To Analyze Financial performance and derive Insights for Stratergic Business decisions.